 AShley Armstrong lights up the stage whenever her Feisty Meg takes center Stage

-Praised for her “charismatic presence” (Chicago Classical Review) and “velvety voice” (Chicago Tribune), “powerhouse mezzo-soprano” Ashley Armstrong’s “star power” is winning over the hearts of audiences throughout the nation.
+Praised for her “charismatic presence” (Chicago Classical Review) and “velvety voice” (Chicago Tribune), “powerhouse mezzo-soprano” Ashley Armstrong’s “star power” (Picture this Post) “lights up the stage” (The Gazette) while winning over the hearts of audiences throughout the nation.

-Ms. Armstrong’s concert work involves The Defiant Requiem, Beethoven’s Symphony No. 9, and Bernstein’s Chichester Psalms with the Chicago Symphony Orchestra Chorus; Leading Ladies in collaboration with Old Capitol Opera; as well as work with Chicago Combined Choirs.
-She has presented or has been featured in recitals for the Chicago College of Performing Arts, the University of Northern Iowa, Northwestern University, and the Chicago Art Institute.
+Ms. Armstrong’s concert work involves The Defiant Requiem, Mahler’s Symphony No. 8, Beethoven’s Symphony No. 9, Rossini’s Stabat Mater, and Bernstein’s Chichester Psalms with the Chicago Symphony Orchestra Chorus; Leading Ladies in collaboration with Old Capitol Opera; as well as work with Chicago Combined Choirs.
+She has presented or has been featured in recitals and galas for Opera Santa Barbara, Cedar Rapids Opera Theatre, Sarasota Opera, the Chicago College of Performing Arts, the University of Northern Iowa, Northwestern University, and the Chicago Art Institute.

 Currently a student of Allan Glassman, Ms. Armstrong holds a Master of Music in Vocal Performance from the Chicago College of Performing Arts, and a Bachelor of Arts in Vocal Performance and Theatre from the University of Northern Iowa, where studied with Jeffrey Brich.
 Also a student of yoga, Ms. Armstrong is a 200hr registered yoga teacher, fostering a curiosity for movement and body awareness in artists.